stevenaeola/Durham-p5-lib/Perlin Noise Wave/README.md

 This class takes in these parameters for its constructor
 - ysliderval and xsliderval: which change the height and width of the wave respectively
 - noiseF: is a randomly generated number that effects the noise of the wave.
 The mouse movement also effects the noise
-- ofs: offset the waves to have different heights
+- wavespeed: changes the speed of the waves.
+Having it too slow will cause the waves to stop moving.
-- h: is the density i.e how many waves are produced
+- wavenum: is the density i.e how many waves are produced
 - waveH: is defined by the xsliderval
 - colour1 and colour2: changes the colour of the waves